SegFaultGitHub/ProjectUbisoft/README.txt

     Status 500: unhandled error
     Status 404: country not found
     Status 200: OK
-POST /leaderboard/add/{playerName}: add a score in the leaderboard
+POST /leaderboard/add/{playerName}: adds a score in the leaderboard
     IF {playerName} doesn't have a score THEN add the score
     ELSE